 Used to focus on how work is planned, executed and improved.
 The synonym for control is direction; Control deals with future expectations.

-A line plotted on a Production Graph made up of a series of related work and time coordinates.
-The slope of these lines at any particular point is Production.
-Production Line can have a number of contexts to include Plan, Actual, Average, Projection and Summary.
+The Loqust Production Line is plotted on a Loqust Production Graph.
+It made up of a series of related quantity and time coordinates.
+The slope of a Production Line at any particular point is Production.
+Production Line can have a number of contexts to include Plan, Parent, Actual, Average, Projection and Summary.
+It is the basic element of the Loqust Production Graph and is fundamental to Production Control.

 A set of interrelated Tasks to be executed over a fixed period and within certain cost and other limitations to achieve a specific goal.